linode/apl-core/README.md

 <a href="https://otomi.slack.com/ssb/redirect#/shared-invite/email">Join our Slack channel</a>
 </p>

-Otomi brings a complete PaaS to your Kubernetes clusters without the constraints and abstractions of traditional PaaS offerings like OpenShift, Cloud Foundry and Heroku.
+Otomi brings a complete PaaS to your Kubernetes cluster without the constraints and abstractions of traditional PaaS offerings like OpenShift, Cloud Foundry and Heroku.
 No more reinveting the wheel when building and maintaining your own K8s based internal (developer) platform.

 <p align="center"><img src="https://github.com/redkubes/otomi-core/blob/master/docs/img/otomi-apps.png/?raw=true" width="100%" align="center" alt="Otomi apps"></p>